deeplearning4j/deeplearning4j/word2vec.md

 Word2Vec trains on raw text.
 It then records the context, or usage, of each word encoded as word vectors.
 After training, it's used as lookup table to compose windows of training text for various tasks in natural-language processing.

 After lemmatization, Word2vec will conduct automatic multithreaded training based on your sentence data.
 Then you'll want to save the model.
 There are a few different components to Word2vec.
 One of these is the vocab cache.
-The normal way to save models in deeplearning4j is via the SerializationUtils (java serialization akin to python pickling)
+The normal way to save models in deeplearning4j is via the SerializationUtils (Java serialization, akin to Python pickling, which converts an object into a series of bytes).

         SerializationUtils.saveObject(vec, new File("mypath"));